E-LiyonCodeSantex/wireframing/README.md

 Each tool has its strengths, but Figma stands out for its **accessibility, collaboration, and versatility**, making it a top choice for modern UI/UX workflows.

+## ✅ Benefits of Wireframing in Software Development

+Wireframing plays a critical role in the software development lifecycle by providing a **visual blueprint** of the product before any code is written.
+It bridges the gap between abstract ideas and functional design, ensuring that all stakeholders—from designers to developers—are aligned from the start.

+### 🧭 Guides the Design Process
+Wireframes help define the **layout, structure, and functionality** of an application early on.
+By focusing on usability and user flow without the distraction of colors or branding, teams can:
+- Prioritize features and content placement
+- Identify potential usability issues before development
+- Iterate quickly and cost-effectively

+**Example:** A wireframe for a booking system might reveal that the date picker is buried too deep in the flow, prompting a redesign that improves user experience before any development begins.

+### 🤝 Enhances Team Communication
+Wireframes serve as a **shared visual language** between designers, developers, product owners, and stakeholders.
+They clarify expectations and reduce misunderstandings by:
+- Providing a tangible reference for discussions
+- Aligning everyone on layout and functionality
+- Supporting clearer